-Girl purposely got blue slime on would-be kidnappers arms
+Girl purposely got blue slime on would-be kidnapper's arms

 Latest Weather Blog

-Girl purposely got blue slime on would-be kidnappers arms
+Girl purposely got blue slime on would-be kidnapper's arms

 PENSACOLA, Fla.
 (AP) — As Alyssa Bonal fought the strange man who had just grabbed her by the throat, threatened her with a knife and dragged her toward his van, she had the presence of mind to get as much of the blue slime she had been playing with on him as possible, so police could identify him.